 Find out more can life hacks from Creative Useful:

 You can also have an excuse now to buff up your beer stash with the best beers in the world.
-Knowing how to recycle beer cans and what to do with empty cans, you’ll never throw them out in the trash again.
+Knowing how to recycle the cans, you’ll never throw them into the trash again.

-Do you have more beer and beer can survival uses you want to add to this list?
+Do you have more beer-related survival tips?
 Let us know in the comments section below!

 Editor’s Note: This post was originally published on August 2, 2013, and has been updated for quality and relevancy.